MastodonC/terraboot/README.md

 terraform apply .
 ```
 Does the actual application.
+Same thing for the cluster, but in the staging/ directory.

 ## Credentials
 We use AWS profiles to deal with credentials, which saves us from having actual AWS creds anywhere near the repository.
 To do this, add a creds.tf file in each terraform *.tf directory.